 Department is established in 2009-10, the Mechanical Engineering Department is continuously striving towards excellence.
 With state-of-art laboratories and highly experienced faculties the department has been implementing an active blended course structure thereby preparing the students to be industry ready.
 Engineering masterpieces of future will require mechanical engineers to reach beyond the traditional knowledge of the field.
 The department of mechanical engineering college offers an undergraduate program Bachelor of Technology (B. Tech) with an intake of 60 seats that will provide solid foundation for careers in industry, research and academia.

-Dr. L Jayahari is an Associate Professor& Head of the Department of Mechanical Engineering.
+Dr. Mukul Shrivastava is an Professor & Head of the Department of Mechanical Engineering.
 He has 15+ years of teaching experience.
 The Department has strength of 18 multifaceted faculties and is homogeneous blend of experienced and junior faculty members.
-The average experience of teaching faculty is about 08 years.
+The average experience of teaching faculty is about 10+ years.

 The department of B.Tech.
 Mechanical Engineering College is also equipped with center of excellence in “3 D Printing and Electrical Vehicle and Robotics clubs” in collaboration with Techno lexis Pvt Ltd Hyderabad.
 The centre has 3 D Printing Machines, PLC programming facilities, Robotic Components .The centre is known for its excellent training program for the students of Engineering, Polytechnic and ITIs.
 The centre has trained more than 400 students in this field since 2009, the year of its establishment.
 Department also houses central Workshop.
 The department is very well equipped with computational facilities and resources both in terms of hardware and software.